 - At a regional level, CGCAN continues to participate with the Power Past Coal and Stand Up to Oil coalitions in resisting coal and oil train traffic in the Gorge, by preventing more coal and oil terminals.

 - At the individual level, CGCAN has taught and advocated carbon footprint tracking and reductions.

-- At the community level, CGCAN organizes and implements various education activities, including monthly movies on sustainability topics, and teach-ins as appropriate.
+- At the community level, CGCAN organizes and implements various education activities, including teach-ins as appropriate.

-- At the community level CGCAN is advocating for expanding clean energy investments and is pursuing a Clean Energy Plan for Hood River.
+- At the community level CGCAN is advocating for expanding clean energy investments and supporting the Hood River County Energy Plan.

 - At all levels, CGCAN advocates divestment from fossil fuels by individuals and organizations.